rsabbarton/ClipboardManager/README.md

 # ClipboardManager
-A multi-platform extendible clipboard manager for Mac, Windows and Linux
+A multi-platform extendible clipboard manager for Mac